harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-service-stop.md

 ## Introduction
 - VMware Service Stop fault stops the target systemd services running on Linux OS based VMware VM to determine the application/service resilience.
-- It helps to check the performance of the application/service running on the VMWare VMs.
+- It helps to check the performance of the application/service running on the VMware VMs.

 :::tip Fault execution flow chart
 ![VMware ServiceStop](./static/images/vmware-service-stop.png)